llnl/smith/src/docs/sphinx/build_guide/setup_system/setup_macos.rst

 .. note::
    View an example host-config for MacOS in ``host-configs/other/firion-macos_sonoma_aarch64-<compiler>.cmake``.

-Homebrew is recommended to install base dependencies due to it's stability.
+Homebrew is recommended to install base dependencies.
 Relying on pure Spack historically leads to more failed builds.

 To start, install the following packages using Homebrew.